 The development of a new IDP and its annual review is an extensive process, conducted in phases, starting in July with planning and ending 12 months later in June, with its distribution.
 Compilation of a new or revised IDP should include considerations based on, inter alia, previous years' IDP Assessments, input received from various parties and most importantly, from the Community.
-The following was considered or included during the fourth and final review of the Municipality's 2017 - 2022 IDP (5th Edition, 2021/22):
+The following was considered or included during the first edition of the Municipality's 2022 - 2027 IDP (1st Edition, 2022/23):

 - All existing statistical data was updated where possible; new data and general information added.
 The Comparative Analysis between Census 2001 and Census 2011 has been retained and augmented with the results of the 2016 Community Survey.
 Provisional staffing statistics will be amended later to correspond with the new Organogram and Placements. - The Project Register (ref.
 Chapter 6) consists of two sections: (i) Municipal Capital Programme and (ii) External Programme (Sector Depts & Other).
 The Municipal Register consists of a list of activities proposed for implementation during the 5-year term of this IDP.
 Each year the Budget will indicate which projects can be funded and implemented; these are then listed separately and totalled, to show alignment between the IDP and the Capital Budget.
-Activities of Repairs & Maintenance nature are referred to the Operating Budget; however, provision has been made in the Project Register for a summary of Repairs & Maintenance allocations, in order to illustrate the extent to which the Municipality is looking after its infrastructure assets.
+Activities of Repairs & Maintenance nature are referred to the Operating Budget; however, provision has been made in the Project Register for a summary of Repairs & Maintenance allocations, to illustrate the extent to which the Municipality is looking after its infrastructure assets.
 LED and SPU operational programmes have similarly been included, as a requirement.
-The SDBIP's KPIs and Targets are included in Chapter 6. - Ongoing Programmes, phased or roll-over projects from the former Municipal Capital Project Registers were retained.
+The SDBIP's KPIs and Targets are included in Chapter 6. - Ongoing Programmes phased or roll-over projects from the former Municipal Capital Project Registers were retained.
 A few new project entries have been included, with dedicated IDP numbers, but these were kept to a minimum, to avoid a "Wish List" scenario.
 Entries consist of a project value, heading or description, which should translate into KPIs in the SDBIP. - Both the Capital Budget Schedule and the outcomes-based SDBIP now contain the IDP numbers of projects being funded and implemented in each financial year, making crossreferencing easier.
-The Government's Back-to-Basics (B2B) programme must be linked to the PMS, with monthly reporting to COGTA. - Same type projects, e.g. "Tarring of Streets" are aggregated, to avoid duplication of entries in the Project Registers.
-The main action will appear as a going concern in each year's IDP, with the necessary adjustments to implementation period & annual budget. - The IDP process included Community-Based Planning (CBP) sessions, such as focus group workshops in all 14 Wards during October and November 2016, as part of the IDP's Public Participation Programme.
-The Ward Development Priorities were determined and rated by workshop participants during the programme and are reviewed annually - in consultation with Communities and Ward Committees. - Information on inter alia the SDF, WSDP, Drinking Water Quality and Waste Water Treatment Monitoring where available was included and statistical information on Basic Services Provision (service level indicators) updated.
+The Government's Back-to-Basics (B2B) programme must be linked to the PMS, with monthly reporting to COGTA. - Same type projects, e.g., "Tarring of Streets" are aggregated, to avoid duplication of entries in the Project Registers.
+The main action will appear as a going concern in each year's IDP, with the necessary adjustments to implementation period & annual budget. - Information on inter alia the SDF, WSDP, Drinking Water Quality and Waste Water Treatment Monitoring where available was included and statistical information on Basic Services Provision (service level indicators) updated.
 Included also are sections dealing with annual SONA & SOPA, SOMR, the National Development Plan, the Provincial Development Plan, the SDGs (as a follow-up to MDGs) and 14 Outcomes-based Delivery Agreements, with alignments illustrated.
 The COVID-19 pandemic and its impact on BNLM is a new inclusion.
-The Medium Term Strategic Framework (MTSF) updated with 2019 2024 priorities. - MEC's Comments: The 2020/21 IDP and previous years' Assessment results with MEC's Comments were referred to the IDP Steering Committee.
-Each year's Assessment Report doubles up as an Action Plan, with gaps highlighted, and circulated to all Directorates & Departments for attention.
-A deadline is set for response / implementation.
-Gaps are addressed wherever possible, but assistance is required with the development or review of Sector and Master Plans.
-There has also been consultation with regard to the District Development Model (DDM) and ensuring that local IDPs are aligned to its requirements.
+The Medium-Term Strategic Framework (MTSF) updated with 2019 2024 priorities.